 In Vietnam, some international schools teach AP, while most public high schools do not.
 Interested students can take extra classes at a center or study on their own and register for the exam at the end of May every year.

 They will carefully review the subjects in your transcript and compare them with the major you are applying for to see if they are suitable or not.
-For example, if an applicant chooses to major in Engineering but his/her Math and Physics scores are not as high as other subjects, this may be a minus point.
+For example, if an applicant chooses to major in Engineering but their Math and Physics scores are not as high as other subjects, this may be a minus point.

 2. Student life: The school evaluates applicants in activities outside the classroom.
 Factors considered include extracurricular activities, talents, work experience, awards... that the applicant has achieved.

-When talking to a former admissions director at Dartmouth College, he said he wanted to know what applicants did in their free time after school, why they were interested in the activity, and how they became better at it.
+When talking to a former admissions director at Dartmouth College, he said he wanted to know what applicants did in their free time after school, why they were interested in this activity, and how they became better at it.

 One big mistake I see applicants make every year is trying to list too many extracurricular activities.
 I believe that for admissions officers, the quality of extracurricular activities is more important than the quantity.
 So, applicants should list the activities that are important, that have helped you grow and that truly nurture your passion.